Forcepoint/fp-pta-ansible-docker-artifactory/README.md

 * docker_artifactory_version_postgresql: The version of PostgreSQL Pro to pull from Docker.
 * docker_artifactory_version_nginx: The version of NGINX to pull from Docker.
-* docker_artifactory_certs_to_trust: A list of certificates to add into Artifactory's java truststore and whether they are remote or not.
+* docker_artifactory_certs_to_trust: A list of certificates to add into Artifactory's java keystore and whether they are remote or not.
   Useful if you're using a private CA for Artifactory's web certificates.
   Also useful if Artifactory needs to interact with other web applications whose certificates aren't in the java truststore, like RedHat's CND.